-According to Shelter Director Susan Feingold, spaying and neutering is critical in reducing the number of homeless and unwanted pets entering the shelter during warmer months.
+According to LifeLine’s DCAS Shelter Director Susan Feingold, spaying and neutering is critical in reducing the number of homeless and unwanted pets entering the shelter during warmer months.

-“The number of unwanted pit bulls in DeKalb County is staggering, and the main reason is because people are not fixing their dogs,” she said.
-“By eliminating financial barriers, and encouraging DeKalb County residents to get their pit bulls fixed, we hope to attack the problem at the root and see a drastic reduction in the number of these dogs entering our shelter.”
+“By eliminating financial barriers and encouraging DeKalb County residents to get their pets fixed, we hope to see a drastic reduction in the number of dogs and cats entering our shelter.”

 DeKalb residents who cannot afford to pay for low-cost spay or neuter services themselves should visit www.dekalbanimalservices.com, print and fill out the SNIP DeKalb application and then mail it in.
 Applications are also available at the DCAS shelter.
 When approved, applicants will receive a voucher for a free spay/neuter and instructions in the mail.